-M. Out-of-County Residents
+D. Out-of-County Residents

-Out-of-County Residents may only apply to attend Levy County Schools by submitting a School Choice Application that has been approved for controlled open enrollment, or a Special Attendance Form that is approved by the school Principal and the Superintendent or designee.
+Out-of-County Residents may only apply to attend Levy County Schools by submitting a School Choice Application that has been approved.

-N. Controlled Open Enrollment as a Hardship
+E. Controlled Open Enrollment as a Hardship

 Not being selected by the lottery for Controlled Open Enrollment shall not constitute a hardship.